Wall Street ends flat after six-day rally, energy rises

 "We're not likely to see a major pullback given healthy activity like buybacks and mergers, but today is a day of quiet consolidation."

-Energy shares .SPNY were the day's strongest group, up 0.4 percent.
-Wisconsin Energy (WEC.N) agreed to buy Integrys Energy Group Inc TEG.N in a deal valued at $9.1 billion.
+Energy shares were the day's strongest group, up 0.4 percent.
+Wisconsin Energy agreed to buy Integrys Energy Group Inc in a deal valued at $9.1 billion.
 Integrys was the S&P 500's biggest percentage gainer, up 12.1 percent to $68.35, while Wisconsin fell 3.5 percent to $45.27.

-Micron Technology Inc (MU.O) was little changed in heavy after-hours trading after reporting third-quarter results.
+Micron Technology Inc was little changed in heavy after-hours trading after reporting third-quarter results.

 About 48 percent of stocks traded on the New York Stock Exchange closed lower on the day, while about 54 percent of Nasdaq-listed shares ended in negative territory.
 About 5.07 billion shares traded on all U.S. platforms, according to BATS exchange data, below the month-to-date average of 5.63 billion.